Skip to main content Scroll Top

-Model suitability photography has very little to do with the fantasy social media sells every day, yet that fantasy has strongly influenced how people now think about photography.
+Model suitability for photography has very little to do with the fantasy social media sells every day, yet that fantasy has strongly influenced how people now think about photography.
 Spend a few minutes scrolling and you will see an endless parade of faces presenting themselves as models.

 The assumption seems obvious: if you are beautiful and comfortable in front of a phone, you must be model material.
 From where I stand behind a camera, that assumption is mostly wrong.